 Five strategic objectives have been agreed in the framework of ASPHER 2020 to mark the way forward and meet contemporary challenges.

-Strategic objective 1: Improving quality of academic programmes and Continuing Professional Development (CPD) for public health implement as the standard for all European schools of public health, and evaluate public health education and training programmes at all three Bologna levels;
+Strategic objective 1: Improving quality of academic programmes and Continuing Professional Development (CPD) for public health

 1.1.
 Promote harmonization of high-quality education and training for public health: develop and pilot model curricula, advocate and